camunda/camunda-platform-get-started/README.md

 # Model the process

-In this example we want to model a simple process to send a email message.
-The process will consist out of two tasks, a user task to allow a human to enter the message content, and a service tasks to automatically send the email message.
+In this example, we want to model a simple process to send a email message.
+The process will consist of two tasks: a user task to allow a human to enter the message content, and a service task to automatically send the email message.

 ![Process](images/send-email.png)